-Wish fulfillment organizations for adults
+Wish fulfillment organizations for adults and families

 Deliver the Dream.
-This organization provides families living with an advanced illnessâwhether the illness involves a child or a parentâthe chance to relax, enjoy time together, and forge bonds with others during a three-day retreat.
-Health care providers or one of Deliver the Dream's partnering organizations are responsible for recruiting the family for participation.
+This organization provides families living with an advanced illness, whether the illness involves a child or a parent, the chance to enjoy a three-day retreat.
+Health care providers or one of Deliver the Dream's partnering organizations are responsible for referring families to the program.

 Second Wind Dreams.
-This international fulfillment organization works to enhance the life of those living in elder care communitiesâsuch as nursing, assisted living, and hospice facilitiesâby granting wishes.
-The organization grants relationship-based dreams, needs-based dreams, lifelong dreams, and “I don't want to grow up” dreams, among others.
+This fulfillment organization works to enhance the life of those living in elder care communities in the United States and Canada.
+By granting wishes to those living in nursing, assisted living, and hospice facilities, this organization desires to change the perception of aging.